Houses in multiple occupation (HMO)

 Who can apply

 You can only apply to be the licence holder if you have full financial control of the property.
-This means that you're responsible for paying for any repairs to the property and you receive the rental income.
+This means that its your duty to pay for any repairs to the property and you receive the rental income.
 Your letting agent or managing agent won't be able to apply for a HMO licence on your behalf.

 A HMO licence is not transferable.
 If you sell the property the new owner will need to apply for a licence in their name.